AvtsVivek/ParallelPro/src/tasks/341050-ParallelWithTls/ReadMe.md

 - This illustrates a Parallel.ForEach() loop with TLS and shows that you can use any of the synchronization techniques we used earlier to coordinate the TLS value with variables outside of the parallel loop.

 - Not clear what data partition is.
 Need to look into.

+- The params for the Parallel.For loop in the example are as follows.

+- The start index, inclusive

+- The end index, exclusive

+- A System.Threading.Tasks.ParallelOptions instance that configures the behavior of this operation.

+- The function delegate that returns the initial state of the local data for each thread The delegate that is invoked once per iteration.

+- The delegate that performs a final action on the local state of each thread.